syndesisio/syndesis/ux/designs/amq/amq.md

 1. If users type in a Broker URL with a “ssl:” substring, display the security settings section.

-2. “Skip Certificate” is a boolean checkbox.
+2. “Skip Certificate Check” is a dropdown menu with Enable/Disable option.

 3. Both “Broker Certificate” and “Client Certificate” are text areas.